al1sant0s/tsto2rgb/README.md

 * Active_In is an animation that plays once a character, about to do a job at the Simpsons house, reaches it.
 If the building is currently playing the Neutral animation, the Active_In animation will be played before the Active animation starts.
 In other words is the animation that works as a transition between the Neutral and Active animations.
 * Active_Out is an animation that plays once the last character doing a job at the Simpsons house finishes (their thumbs-up icon is tapped by the player).
 Works as a transition between Active and Neutral animations.
-* Eggs is an overlay animation (just one frame) of eggs that covers the Simpsons house.
+* Eggs is an overlay animation of eggs that covers the Simpsons house.
 It's currently unused by the game and is just a leftover of previous halloween events.

+Here's an screenshot of the Active subdirectory.
+Notice how the frames are named just as numbers.

 How about a more complex building?!
 Let's say it's called "Chocolate House".
 Now this is a building that has a neutral state and also an active state i.e. the state/animation that plays on loop when characters do jobs on that building.